otifsolutions/php-url-shortner/README.md

   If Url does not exist the system will return null.

-###Middleware
+### Middleware

 - Middleware handles the incoming request.
 - Middleware is set on route. such as

   `->middleware('short_url_tracker');`

 - Middleware tracks the user when he sends `http://` request.
-- The user is sent to the next page if request is validate otherwise error is returned.
+- Middleware take the user to the website link stored in database otherwise error is returned.